 NOA offers detailed scene descriptions and object-finding capabilities to assist users in navigating their environment.
 If a user is stuck, disorientated, or simply wants a description of their surroundings, they can use the buttons on the device to receive a full, precise description delivered directly to the headphones.
-Additionally, NOA can highlight specific elements such as crosswalks, doors, exits, elevators, stairs, open seats, bus stops and text, providing targeted assistance for various situations, without giving a full description.
+Additionally, NOA can highlight specific elements such as crosswalks, doors, exits, elevators, stairs, open seats, and text, providing targeted assistance for various situations, without giving a full description.
 This list is based on the most recurrent visual elements that are typically hard to find for people and described by O&M specialists.

 Scene description and object finding features are enabled with the last row of the Features panel.
 A1, the first button, selects the object you wish to find.
-Click once to find pedestrians, twice to find doors and exits, three times to find crosswalks, four times to find stairs and elevators, five times to find free seats, six times to find bus stops, seven times to find reception desks and counters, and eight times to read text.
+Click once for Text reading, twice to find Doors and exits, three times to find Crosswalks, four times to find stairs and elevators and five times to find free seats.
 The Select button has to be pressed to confirm the choice.
 A2 is used to trigger a short AI description of the surroundings, highlighting the key elements on the user's path.
 NOA will specify what the user is facing (e.g. a road or a sidewalk), describe the ground (e.g. holes, stairs, or uneven ground), and any important point of interest.
 Alternatively, a double click on the Main button will trigger a longer and more detailed scene description which can be useful in some contexts.
 The extensive description will describe the landmarks around the user, from close to far, and left to right.